Canarium caudatum: Description

 Canarium caudatum grows up to 36 m tall with a trunk diameter of up to 40 cm.
 The bark is scaly and grey.
 The flowers are yellow-brown.
 The fruits are spindle-shaped and measure up to 8 cm long.

 Distribution and habitat

-Canarium caudatum grows naturally in Sumatra, Peninsular Malaysia and Borneo.
+Canarium caudatum is native to Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is lowland mixed dipterocarp and kerangas forests from sea-level to 230 m altitude.